STEAM Showcase

 Sponsored by: STCU

-Engage in STEAM (science, technology, engineering, art, and math) experiences in the Great Room at CenterPlace Regional Event Center.
+Engage in STEAM (science, technology, engineering, art, and math) experiences.
 Join the community as we gather businesses, schools, and lots of STEAM students.

 12:00 to 5:00 p.m.